-Trainee teachers on these programmes will be trained to teach PE at the primary and secondary levels.
+Trainee teachers will be trained to teach PE at both the primary and secondary levels.
 Professionally, this will help teachers to understand growth and motor development across the schooling years, and their implications on teaching and learning.
 Successful candidates’ first school posting will be to the first teaching level indicated in their letter of offer.
 Candidates may be posted to the second teaching level assigned subsequently.
 School postings are subject to organisational requirements.

 A passion for sports spurred Mr Aravinthan to become a Physical Education teacher.

 He imparted values to his students through sports.
 His leadership style as Principal of Spectra Secondary School has also been influenced by sports.